 You deserve to know what you have in your supply rooms and in your vehicles right now.
 Controlling inventory costs and performing inspections shouldn’t require guesswork and reams of paper.
 Let us help you quickly and easily determine where your items are located, when they expire, how much you use and when supplies should be ordered.
 You should have an effective inventory management system.

-New Application! - Operative IQ Narcotics tracking is designed to meet the controlled substance tracking demands of EMS and Fire Departments.
+Our award winning Operative IQ Narcotics Tracking application meets the controlled substance tracking demands of EMS and Fire Departments.
 The online system replaces today’s paper controlled substance log books, allowing you to manage the receipt, movement, administration and final disposition of each individual drug.
 This gives you a true cradle to grave picture and your medical director peace of mind.

 The equipment you invest in is critical to your daily operation.
 You should be able to locate this equipment and have all related documents stored in one place.
 The processes you follow to issue equipment and track maintenance should be a high priority.
 This ensures you are protecting your investment while minimizing your risks.
 The proper asset management tools will help you take charge of your operation.

 Well maintained vehicles are critical to your safety and risk management.
 With the days of relying on white boards to manage maintenance schedules behind us, we can now focus on management of fleet vehicles based on feedback from crew inspections, repair requests and scheduled preventative maintenance.
 Giving supervisors and technicians the information they need to effectively perform their duties.